abcnews/interactive-expandable-cards/README.md

 The current version of this component has Presentation Layer article pages on the ABC News website as a primary target.

 It is backwards compatible in the sense that older articles rendered by legacy Phase 1 and Phase 2 templates should still render as expected.
 However there are a number of differences in usage and configuration options for older legacy usage that aren't documented here.

+(don't mind me; I'm just here so we can test our PR CI workflow 😅)